ionutcatana/risx/README.txt

-RISX is a work in progress operating system that targets 64-bit RISC-V computers and conforms to the RISC-V SBI specification, version 2.0.
+RISX (pronounced "risks") is a work in progress operating system that targets 64-bit RISC-V computers and conforms to the RISC-V SBI specification, version 2.0.

 RISX is free software; it is distributed under a frankenstein license.